lemon234071/AdaLabel/README.md

-This fork of OpenNMT-py is modified to suppoprt training of the AdaLab method in [Diversifying Dialog Generation via Adaptive Label Smoothing]().
-The differences can be viewed by comparing the [commits](https://github.com/lemon234071/AdaLab/commit/4b9531943a4e00f1ee8a7f4b8bf3554e2b1e0f41).
-Note that this paper is developed from a relatively [old version](https://github.com/lemon234071/AdaLab/blob/master/ONMT_README.md) of OpenNMT-py, which was already the latest one at the time we started the project.
+This fork of OpenNMT-py is modified to suppoprt training of the AdaLabel method in [Diversifying Dialog Generation via Adaptive Label Smoothing]().
+The differences can be viewed by comparing the [commits](https://github.com/lemon234071/AdaLabel/commit/4b9531943a4e00f1ee8a7f4b8bf3554e2b1e0f41).
+Note that this paper is developed from a relatively [old version](https://github.com/lemon234071/AdaLabel/blob/master/ONMT_README.md) of OpenNMT-py, which was already the latest one at the time we started the project.
 Therefore, some new advanced features might not be supported.

-# AdaLab: Diversifying Dialog Generation via Adaptive Label Smoothing
+# AdaLabel: Diversifying Dialog Generation via Adaptive Label Smoothing

 pytorch implementation